timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 Second, it sets the `resourceVersion` request parameter to `0`, instructing the API server to respond with a recent list state from its internal watch cache instead of performing a quorum read from etcd [@k8sdocs].
 Finally, the controller performs paginated list requests to keep a limited number of objects in memory at any given time (500 objects by default).
 This prevents excessive spikes in the sharder's memory consumption.
-Such spikes would be proportional to the number of sharded objects, limiting the system's scalability and conflict with req. \ref{req:constant}.
+Such spikes would be proportional to the number of sharded objects, limiting the system's scalability and conflict with \refreq{constant}.

 ## Shard Components {#sec:impl-shard}